 Despite the number of victims, only 16,000 of them per year (approximately) receive money from homeowners insurance companies and renters insurance companies.
 The medical bills for about 90% of the other 734,000 victims are paid by Medicare and Medicaid programs, and private health insurance.
-The nationwide average insurance payment for a dog bite case fluctuates between $32,000 and $37,000.
+The nationwide average insurance payment for a dog bite case fluctuates between $32,000 and $40,000.

 For details and more information, see: